EManual/md-android/markdown/0008-游戏开发/0004-Android游戏开发之旅/0007-Android游戏开发之旅(八)SurfaceView类实例.md

 	}

 	/*
-	 [Tags]* Callback invoked when the Surface has been destroyed and must no longer [Tags]* be touched.
-WARNING: after this method returns, the Surface/Canvas must [Tags]* never be touched again!
+	  * Callback invoked when the Surface has been destroyed and must no longer
-	 [Tags]*/
+	  * be touched.
+WARNING: after this method returns, the Surface/Canvas must
+	  * never be touched again!
+	  */
 	public void surfaceDestroyed(SurfaceHolder holder) {
 		// we have to tell thread to shut down & wait for it to finish, or else
 		// it might touch the Surface after we return and explode